kubernetes-sigs/descheduler/keps/1397-evictions-in-background/README.md

 -->

 Eviction of pods can be delayed.
-Users need to make sure they have a reliable external components that can evict a pod based on the corresponding evacution request.
+Users need to make sure they have a reliable external components that can evict a pod based on the corresponding evacuation request.

 For the annotation based eviction only pods annotated with `descheduler.alpha.kubernetes.io/request-evict-only` are effected.